indyjo/bitwrk/README.md

   local programs and dispatching them to the BitWrk service.
 For sellers, it provides the service to offer local worker programs to the BitWrk exchange and to keep them busy.
-- "bitwrk-blender", an experimental integration into the Blender graphics software, consisting of *render_bitwrk.py*, a Python addon which registers a new rendering engine, and *blender-slave.py*, a script for sellers.
+- "bitwrk-blender", an add-on to the Blender graphics software, consisting of *render_bitwrk.py*, a Python addon which registers a new rendering engine, and *blender-slave.py*, a script for sellers.
-- "gorays", a sample application.
-It's a simple raytracer demonstrating how to *use* BitWrk, and also, for developers,  how to *extend* an existing application to leverage the BitWrk service.

 In the current phase of development, there is no way to transfer money into or out of the BitWrk service.
 Thus, **no actual money can be made or lost.**